Babes in Toyland (band)

-Babes in Toyland was an American alternative rock band from Minneapolis, Minnesota, formed in 1987.
-The band was founded by vocalist and guitarist Kat Bjelland, along with drummer Lori Barbero and bassist Michelle Leon, who was later replaced by Maureen Herman in 1992.
+Babes in Toyland was an American rock band from Minneapolis, Minnesota, formed in 1987.
+The band was founded by vocalist and guitarist Kat Bjelland, along with drummer Lori Barbero and bassist Michelle Leon, who quit the band in 1992 and was replaced by Maureen Herman.

 Babes in Toyland released three studio albums: Spanking Machine (1990), followed by the commercially successful Fontanelle (1992), and Nemesisters (1995), before becoming inactive in 1997 and eventually disbanding in 2001.

-In 2014, the band reunited, and the following year began performing live together for the first time in over a decade.
-They completed an international tour throughout 2015, during which bassist Herman was fired and replaced with Clara Salyer.
-The band later broke up in 2020.
+After the band reunited in 2014, they began performing live together for the first time in over a decade.
+They completed an international tour throughout 2015, during which Herman was fired and replaced with Clara Salyer, before the band broke up again in 2017.
+The band is often grouped in with the riot grrrl scene.

 History

 1987–1991: Formation and early years

-Babes in Toyland formed in 1987, after frontwoman Kat Bjelland met drummer Lori Barbero at a friend's barbecue.
+Babes in Toyland formed in 1987 after frontwoman Kat Bjelland met drummer Lori Barbero at a friend's barbecue.
 Originally from Woodburn, Oregon and a former resident of San Francisco, Bjelland had moved to Minneapolis to form a band.
 Bjelland was a self-taught guitarist, and at the time Barbero had no experience playing any instruments.
 Bjelland commented: "Hopefully, from being technically inexperienced, you can use your imagination, and play the drums like an instrument instead of just being a beat-keeper.
 And play the bass like you feel it, from your gut, instead of saying, 'Here's my scales.'"
+The band name refers to the eponymous 1903 operetta and alludes to its all-female lineup.
 In its initial formation in 1987, in addition to Bjelland and Barbero, the band included Kris Holetz on bass and singer Cindy Russell.

 Following the departures of Holetz and Russell, it was believed that the band briefly recruited Bjelland's friend and former bandmate, Courtney Love, on bass, as Love claimed to have been "kicked out" of the band.
 However, during a 2015 interview, Bjelland and Barbero refuted this, with Barbero stating: "She lived in my house, and one time I think when we were rehearsing she came down and probably picked up something and tried to play and we were just like, "get out of here."
 However, Michelle Leon, who was hired as the group's bass player, claimed that she was briefly replaced by Love as bassist shortly after joining.
 After the group rehearsed with Love on "a couple" of occasions, Leon stated Barbero called her and asked her to re-join the band.
 It has been noted that several songs from the Babes In Toyland's debut album shared lyrics and verses with several songs by Hole, most notably Hole's first several singles, including b-sides from "Retard Girl" and "Dicknail".